Let's look at the key reasons that are pushing AMTD IDEA Group (AMTD) to new highs

 AMTD IDEA Group (NYSE: AMTD) Trading Performance Indicators

-Here are AMTD IDEA Group’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 5.00.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 7.62.
+AMTD IDEA Group (AMTD) is currently performing well based on its current performance indicators.
+A quick ratio of 5.00 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 6.53.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.61